AsheraCordova/Core/README.md

 colorSmoothenGcFilter	| expression		| e.g r > 100 && g > 100 && b > 100.
 Only works if retainGCTransparency is set to true.
 The above expression is used on the image to replace all pixels matching the above expression with the first pixel of the image. bufferedImageScalingMethod | enum		| Scalr is used for resizing BufferedImage.
 Scalr provides various methods of resizing.
 See [https://github.com/rkalla/imgscalr].
 Only works if useBufferedImage is set to true.

+## HTML support for TextView
+Android using Html.fromHtml to display html text in TextView.
+To provide html support, html boolean attribute has been introduced on the TextView.
+When set to true, the text is parsed using tag soup HTML parser and is set on the TextView.

+The following table lists of tags supported:

+* div
+* br
+* a
+* img
+* ul/li
+* span

+List of attributes supported:
+* color/textColor
+* background-color/background
+* textAlignment/text-align/vertical-align
+* gravity
+* font-family/fontFamily
+* font-size/textSize
+* textStyle
+* font-weight
+* font-style
+* text-decoration (underline, line-through)
+* line-height/lineHeight
+* textColorLink

 ## Custom Attributes

 The following table lists the custom attributes used in widgets: